Rita Panicker: Engagement with street and working children

 Rita Panicker's work with children living on the streets began when she lived in Mumbai and taught at the Tata Institute of Social Sciences.
-She lived in the suburbs and took the train to the institute every day.
-While traveling she saw a number of children at the station and on the trains.
-She wanted to know who they were, so she met these children and spent time getting to know them.
-Their stories were like Bollywood scripts.
-Although Panicker knew that all of their stories were not true, their positive spirit, generosity, resilience, their whole take on life are lessons which inspired her.
+While traveling to and from work, she saw a number of children at the station and on the trains, whom she eventually got to know.
+She was inspired by their positive spirit, generosity, and resilience.

-When she moved to Delhi with her husband Late Gerry Pinto after his job transfer to UNICEF Delhi, she decided to work with children on the streets.
+When she moved to Delhi with her husband, late Gerry Pinto, after his job transfer to UNICEF Delhi, she decided to work with children on the streets.
 Panicker, along with Assistant Professor P. Nangia produced a report - "Situational Analysis of Study of Street and Working Children in Delhi" for UNICEF in 1988.
-It was the first study on the subject in the country and provided insight into the children's lives, and why they were on the streets.
-Her interest deepened and she decided to work with this group of children.
+It was the first study on the subject in the country and provided insight into the children's lives and why they were on the streets.
+Her interest deepened, and she decided to work with this group of children.

-Rita visited eleven organisations in India to understand the programmes that existed for street children.
-She met the founders of these organizations who shared what they had learned with her.
-The lessons she learned from this exposure was that the approach and strategies to work with these children had to be different from the conventional intervention of institutionalising them.

-She founded Butterflies, an organization dedicated to protect and empower children and guided with the core value and belief that it must be a democratic organisation and children's voices have to be listened to seriously.
-Even today children's participation in decision making processes is central to the work ethos at Butterflies’ which also believes that institutionalising children should be the last resort.
-Panicker, and everyone at Butterflies, advocates the importance of strengthening families and communities to protect and to take care of children.
-Families are the first line of defence for children and emphasis must be laid on supporting children to continue their schooling, and impart life skills education so that they can exit from generational poverty.
+She founded Butterflies, an organization dedicated to protect and empower children and guided with the core value and belief that it must be a democratic organization and children's voices have to be listened to seriously.

-Since its founding in 1989, her organization Butterflies has changed the lives of almost 45,000 children and reaches out to almost 5,000 children every day through several intervention programmes.
+Since its founding in 1989, her organization Butterflies has changed the lives of almost 45,000 children and reaches out to almost 5,000 children every day through several intervention programs.